emrecosar/ficisertligi/_posts/2020-12-13-too-many-recessions.md

 layout: post
 title:  "Too many recessions affected whisky industry in 19th and 20th century"
 author: emrah
-categories: [ Whisky ]
+categories: [ highland ]
-tags: [ Whisky ]
+tags: [ Whisky, Highland ]
-image: assets/images/visky-1.jpeg
+image: assets/images/visky-2.jpeg
 ---

 ✅Too many recessions affected whisky industry in 19th and 20th century but Glenfarclas Family never gave up on their spirits and always said “No!” to the blends. 👊